giulianopz/lfcs/domains/7-bonus-miscellanea/tips-tricks.md

 {"hello": "world"}
 ```

-17. Beware of commands with the same name, especially command shell built-in vs- external command as `time`:
+16. Beware of commands with the same name, especially command shell built-in vs external command as `time`:
 ```bash
 :~$ type -a time
 time is a shell keyword
 time is /usr/bin/time
 time is /bin/time
 ```

 Use the full path to execute to not execute the built-in command:
 ```bash
 /usr/bin/time [OPTIONS] COMMAND [ARG]...